notes college physics electricity thermodynamics optics waves circuits magnetism

 Temperature is a measure of the average translational kinetic energy.

-The following two equations relates macroscopic state variables ($T$ and $P$) to microscopic quantities:
+The following two equations relates macroscopic state variables (

 We can assume collisions are elastic because if the collisions were inelastic, then the temperature of the gas would continue to decrease due to the loss of kinetic energy.
 This doesn’t happen in real life, so we can assume that collisions are elastic.